dannyongtey/past-year-frontend/README.md

 ## I Want to Contribute

-No pull requests are accepted at the moment.
+Pull requests are accepted at the moment.

-However, I purposely kept the design at a minimum so someone else who is interested can make a better design.
+I purposely kept the design at a minimum so someone else who is interested can make a better design.